trie94/pixelate/README.md

 ## Pixelate Shader
 ![pixelate](/ReadmeImages/allPixelate.png)

 This is a simple shader in which it pixelates the entire scene.
 Simply attach the _Pixelate_ script on to the Camera.
-You can refer to _pixelated_ scene.
 Since this pixelates the entire scene, you can use any material/ shader to the game objects in the scene.
+Refer to _pixelate_ scene for details.

 ## Selective Pixelate Shader
 ![selective pixelate](/ReadmeImages/selectivePixelate.png)